Introduction and specifications

 The AirHed Vu ships with 3 Legged Thing’s QR4 quick release plate.
 This plate has 6 different spots on it where you can connect Peak Design Anchors is you use one of their shoulder straps.
 The plate is nicely machined with an effective rubber anti-twist grip on the top surface.

 My one complaint about the QR4 is that I think it could be updated to be lower profile.
 It’s an unnecessarily thick plate.
-Peak Design have shown us that it’s possible to create incredibly thin Arca plates of this size, that offer no meaningful downsides.
+Peak Design has shown us that it’s possible to create incredibly thin Arca plates of this size, that offer no meaningful downsides.

 AirHed Vu tripod kits